pickles976/BountyWebsite/README.md

 ## How do we know this website is safe?

 For now only Colonials are able to access the website.
-I plan to add Warden support but I need to get in touch with them first.
+I plan to add Warden support but they dont yet have a third-party verification API set up.
 First the app uses OAuth with Discord to link your Discord name to the app.
 Then it uses an API endpoint to check your verification status in Sigil.
 The app mass-unverifies everyone at the start of a new war.
 Once verified, Colonials can only view posts made my Colonials, and Wardens can only view posts made by Wardens.
 Unverified users can do neither.

 ## What do points do?